 Initial setting of the thermostatic blending valve (after the heat up/screed drying period) should provide the following temperatures at the flow pipe control unit.
-Screeded floors 40-48°C Timber floors 55-60°C surface temperature of 29°C should not be exceeded (wet areas such as bathrooms, 35°C) as this will lead to feelings of discomfort.
+Screeded floors 40-48°C Timber floors 55-60°C

+These initial settings can then be adjusted to provide comfort.
+A maximum floor surface temperature of 29°C should not be exceeded (wet areas such as bathrooms, 35°C) as this will lead to feelings of discomfort.
 With timber floor finishes including strip laminate products the maximum floor temperature of 27°C should not be exceeded as this may result in excessive material shrinkage.